Multiple De Facto Relationships

 A de facto relationship can exist between two people of the same sex, or two people of the opposite sex.
 A de facto relationship cannot exist between two people who are married to one another or two people whom are connected by family (such as parent and child and siblings).

-When the Court is required to determining whether or not a de facto relationship exists between two people, the following circumstances are taken into consideration:
+When the court is required to determining whether or not a de facto relationship exists between two people, they will consider:

 No one factor is determinative and the overall circumstances of the relationship will be considered when the Court is tasked with making a decision about the existence of a de facto relationship.